maya-a-iuga/Web-App-DevOps-Project/README.md

 ## CI/CD Pipeline with Azure DevOps

-The pipeline is set up in Azure DevOps, integrating with Docker Hub and Azure Kubernetes Service (AKS).
+The pipeline for this application([azure-pipelines.yml](./azure-pipelines.yml)) is set up in Azure DevOps, integrating with Docker Hub and Azure Kubernetes Service (AKS).

 **Source Repository**